NaSTAuk/graphics/docs/glossary.md

 ## Frameworks

-Frameworks are things that the users do not necessarilly need to understand how things work and the mechanisms involved.
+Frameworks are things that the users do not necessarily need to understand how things work and the mechanisms involved.

 ### Admin Panel

 The mechanism for displaying admin components to users.
-They use this screen to controll all components.
+They use this screen to control all components.

 ### CG Panel